Gales Creek to Trask River

 campers.

-right, the pavement ends and you are starting the 14 mile gravel route
+on the right, the pavement ends and you are starting the 14 mile

-that will eventually get you to paved Nestucca Road over.
+gravel route that will eventually get you to paved Nestucca Road

-been freshly graveled or there have been some serious washouts, the road
+road has been freshly graveled or there have been some serious

-aren't driving over regularly can be quite deep.
-Watch your riding line.
+cars aren't driving over regularly can be quite deep.
+Watch your

 - Some serious pot holes.